angular/angular/aio/content/guide/setup.md

 ## Appendix: Why develop locally

-<live-example title="QuickStart Seed in Plunker">Live coding</live-example> in the browser is a great way to explore Angular.
+<live-example title="QuickStart Seed in Stackblitz">Live coding</live-example> in the browser is a great way to explore Angular.

 Links on almost every documentation page open completed samples in the browser.
 You can play with the sample code, share your changes with friends, and download and run the code on your own machine.